stefanluiken/my-software-architecture-notes/README.md

 - Topic: broadcasting model.
 If another service wants to hear from the publisher, it subscribes to the publisher to receive the message.

 A queue, can work with customized messages for each consumer, and it is safer.
 We know who is the recipient.
 It needs close coupling and if a new consumer wants to get the messages that needs to be built.
 A topic is less safe, but can be extended more easily.
-It has low coupling, unlike the queue its hard to monitor though we do not know where the messages will go.
+It has low coupling, unlike the queue it is hard to monitor though we do not know where the messages will go.

 ### Chapter 4